Whiti o Rehua School of Art

 Whiti o Rehua School of Art graduates are inventive, creative, dedicated, resilient thinkers and makers.
 They want to change the world through their work - whether through establishing themselves as practicing artists, starting their own businesses, or working with others in connected industries - museums and galleries, education, film and television, libraries and archives, to name a few.

-Emma Febvre-Richards, Acting head of school, Whiti o Rehua School of Art
+Dr. Huhana Smith, Head of school, Whiti o Rehua School of Art